-- Position the brake calipers and check that the brake linings are seated correctly. - Mount screws 5 on both brake calipers but do not tighten yet. - Operate the hand brake lever repeatedly until the brake linings are in contact with the brake disc and there is a pressure point.
-Fix the hand brake lever in the activated position. - ✓ The brake calipers straighten. - Tighten screws 6 on both brake calipers.
-Guideline
+- Position the brake calipers. - ✓ The brake linings are correctly positioned. - Mount screws 5 on both brake calipers but do not tighten yet. - Operate the hand brake lever repeatedly until the brake linings are in contact with the brake disc and there is a pressure point.
+Fix the hand brake lever in the activated position. - ✓ The brake calipers straighten. - Tighten screws 5 on both brake calipers.